 It is entirely possible that Brock Lesnar’s UFC career is over.
 Choosing not to get surgery is practically announcing his retirement.
 Even if Lesnar does get surgery, the operation is invasive and could put Lesnar on the shelf for over a year, missing a critical amount of time at this stage of his career.
 In all likelihood the world of MMA has probably seen the last of Brock Lesnar as an elite heavyweight.

-So today I look back at one of the most amazing short careers in MMA history.
-His ..click here to read more
+So today I look back at ..click here to read more

 Brock Lesnar, Cain Velasquez, Frank Mir, Randy Couture, Shane Carwin, UFC 100, UFC 116, UFC 121, UFC 141